 Right now your best contributors may be holding back their brilliant ideas.
 Fear of conflict, people-pleasing, and perfectionism hold smart, successful professionals back from speaking up at work, even when they know they should.

-Empower your top performers advance through the skill of assertive communication.
+Equip your top performers to make an impact through the skill of assertive communication.
 Attendees will discover how to get their voice heard and communicate with more personal power and presence.
 This is perfect for teams and professionals who want to improve their confidence and comfort level in common workplace scenarios like meetings, communicating with senior leaders, and giving feedback.
-Special consideration is given to communicating powerfully both the virtual and in-person environment.
+Special consideration is given to communicating powerfully both the virtual environment.